Always move forward with pride

 50 Brainstorming thoughts or ways to cope with stressful obligations, set events, agoraphobia, meeting strangers and a general fear of society:

-1. Limit your time thinking about it and keep yourself occupied in the meantime with jobs
+1. Limit your time thinking about it and keep yourself occupied in the meantime with jobs that need doing.

 2. Take your mind beyond the event.
 Remember how things always work out.
 Visualise feeling relieved after the event.
 It's not a big deal, so don't allow it to become one.
 See the good outcome happening and feel you couldn't care less what happens.